Living with Existential Questions

 As we walk through that door, we step into the unknown.
 And yet at the same time, we come into contact with something more solid than what we left behind — not certainty, but something earned.
 A place to stand that does not require everything to be resolved before we take the next step.

 The existential–humanistic approach I practice as a therapist is built for exactly this terrain.
-It does not begin by reducing your experience to a diagnostic category.
 It begins by taking your experience seriously — meeting it where it is, and walking alongside you to see where the path leads.

 Through this kind of presence, awareness deepens and patterns become more visible.
 From that clarity, a different way of living begins to take shape — not as a solution, but as something closer to a path.
 One that holds the deeper questions of your existence without needing to resolve them before you move forward.